-Pump gives low water pressure and flow:
+Pump gives low water pressure and flow: Defective water pump.
 Replace diaphragm or motor.
+(See pump service instructions).

 WINTERIZING

 If you are planning on storing your motor home in an unheated area during cold weather, it will be necessary to winterize the water system to prevent damage from freezing conditions.
 Winterizing procedures are covered in the following paragraphs.